Junyuquick/CS102-Splendor-Project/README.md

 For subsequent uses on Vscode:

+    1. if u need the code others merged to main branch already,
+       type: " git checkout main && git pull && git checkout feature/<feature name> && git merge main "

-    1. Before you begin each coding session: " git pull "
+    2. else, before you begin each coding session: " git pull "

-    2. ensure you are on correct branch: " git checkout feature/<feature name> "
+    3. ensure you are on correct branch: " git checkout feature/<feature name> "

-    2. Once youre done, find the "COMMIT" button in Vscode, type the commit message and press it
+    4. Once youre done, find the "COMMIT" button in Vscode, type the commit message and press it

     Note: for commit message, we can type eg. "add token-bank and take 3 rule"
     • it’ll help us debug, and revert commits easily